Buy one. Seriously.

 - If you intend sharing anything “as evidence”, you’ll need to ensure you save that particular clip, in its entirety, unchanged and unedited, until the statute of limitations for the alleged offense expires.
 How long is that?
 Well, it depends on the alleged crime.
 But for the rest of your life is a real possibility.

 - If you at any time feel the need to delete potentially self-incriminating videos… don’t.
 Seriously.
 Look up “spoliation of evidence”.
-In several locals, it falls under “destruction of evidence”.
+In several locales, it falls under “destruction of evidence”.

 - A dash cam is as much a silent witness of somebody else’s actions as it is a witness of your own actions.
 It’ll see other people driving dangerously just as easily as it’ll see you doing the same.
 I suppose the takeaway would be: don’t drive like an imbecile.